gaurav794/LeetCode/README.md

 # LeetCode
-Here my solutions to the problems which I have solved on LeedCode platform.
+Here my solutions to the problems which I have solved on LeetCode platform.